syncfusion-content/blazor-docs/blazor/pivot-table/pivot-chart.md

 ### Label Customization

 The data labels are visible by default showing header name.
 Its visibility can be modified using the `Visible` boolean property in `DataLabel` Tag.
-With regard to the label arrangement, the **Smart Labels** options help to arrange labels efficiently without overlapping.
+With regard to the label arrangement, the **Smart Labels** options helps to arrange labels efficiently without overlapping.
 It can be disabled by setting the `EnableSmartLabels` property in [PivotChartSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotChartSettings.html) class as **false**.

 The `position` property in `dataLabel` allows to specify the position of the data label.
 The available options are,